vozieh/terraform-test3/README.md

+## 7 Configure Simple Build Job using the Pipeline plugin

-## 7 Configure Jenkins Jobs to Poll SCM system automatically every 5 minutes
+## 8 Configure Jenkins Jobs to Poll SCM system automatically every 5 minutes

 ## 8 Configure GitHub Hooks So a Jenkins Build is triggered when code is committed to Repo